-Ms. Bruckert's employment agreement dated October 27, 2005, as amended, provides for (i) a base salary of \$285,385 per year; (ii) a performance bonus, if any, calculated as a percentage on his base salary; (iii) the annual contribution to her RRSP (iv) a car allowance valued at approximately \$26,000 per year; (v) group insurance benefits and (vi) eligibility to the STIP and LTIP (vii) professional memberships.
+Ms. Bruckert's employment agreement dated October 27, 2005, as amended, provides for (i) a base salary of \$282,179 per year; (ii) a performance bonus, if any, calculated as a percentage on his base salary; (iii) the annual contribution to her RRSP (iv) a car allowance valued at approximately \$25,700 per year; (v) group insurance benefits and (vi) eligibility to the STIP and LTIP (vii) professional memberships.
+This employment agreement was terminated on May 31, 2024.